 The number of NE safety audits assigned to California has increased exponentially, from 6,858 in July 2021, to more than 13,000 in July 2022.
-At the same time, the number of certified auditors decreased from 57 to a low of only 46 during December of 2021, which is symptomatic of the vacancy rate in the CHP Motor Carrier Safety Program, which currently stands at 26-percent in the Motor Carrier Specialist (MCS) I classification.
+At the same time, the number of certified auditors decreased from 57 to a low of only 46 during December of 2021, which is symptomatic of the vacancy rate in the CHP Motor Carrier Safety Program, which currently stands at 26 percent in the Motor Carrier Specialist (MCS) I classification.
 As a result, the number of past due audits has increased from 257 on July 8, 2021, to 2,222 on July 5, 2022.

-Efforts to address the mounting number of safety audit assignments included an Initial NE Safety Auditor course, hosted by the CHP in January 2022.
+The efforts to address the mounting number of safety audit assignments included an Initial NE Safety Auditor course, hosted by the CHP in January 2022.
 However, the net gain from that class only increased the number of safety auditors to 53, partially due to ongoing MCS I separations from the CHP.

 To reduce the number of overdue New Entrant Safety Audits (NESA) available certified auditors focus entirely on those past due, audits that are not currently past due are no longer being distributed to the field.
 Monthly reports are shared with field supervisors to ensure audit completion in a timely manner.
 Additionally, CHP headquarters personnel have shifted overdue audits to their New Entrant Web System accounts and attempted contacting those carriers to confirm they are subject to a NESA.
 This has resulted in the removal of approximately 50 percent of those carriers from the program through the Unable to Locate process, or verification they are intrastate only/out of business.
 As a result of the foregoing, the CHP is currently working through the process to utilize other commercial enforcement personnel that are not NESA certified to perform the same contacts, anticipating similar results relative to the reduction of overdue NESA.
-The requisite permission, notification and training for non-NESA certified personnel to perform this function should be complete allowing those contact attempts to begin within the next 60 days, which will allow the certified auditors to focus entirely on viable safety audits.
+The requisite permission, notification and training for non-NESA well allow the certified auditors to focus entirely on viable safety audits.
 The CHP is also in the process of creating NESA refresher training which will be provided to currently certified NESA personnel in the next 60-90 days, an Initial Auditor Training Class for January or February, 2023, and a mandatory in-service class for certified auditors in March 2023.